helto4real/hassio/presence.md

   group_devices: group.tomas_devices # The group that contains the tracked devices

 ```
+Note there will be other settings in the globals.py file that has nothing to do with presence.
+Just ignore that for now.

 ## 4. Check your status page
 A new device called `sensor.[your name] should now been created and contains the combined status and position of all trackers.